 How does AustralianSuper and BT Super for Life insurance compare?

 Interested in seeing how AustralianSuper and BT Super for Life compared to other popular Australian funds?
-Review My Super provides valuable insights on the best and worst performing super funds.
-Check out our guide on changing super funds, so that you can make informed decisions on where you invest your money.
+Compare super funds and have a look at the best performing super funds to see how they stack up.
+Check out our guide on changing super funds so that you’re aware of everything involved when making a change.